top of page

 Ladder 3: Abilities

-The word Abilities, within the context of the Leadership Ladders, is defined as character, or the mental and moral qualities distinctive to an individual’s nature.
+The word Abilities, within the context of the Scholarship Ladders, is defined as character, or the mental and moral qualities distinctive to an individual’s nature.
 Mentors seek to help learners build and develop strong moral character in the patterns in which they interact with others and also how they treat themselves.

 Ladder 4: Skills

-The word Skills, within the context of the Leadership Ladders, is defined as the expertise or talent needed to do something well.
+The word Skills, within the context of the Scholarship Ladders, is defined as the expertise or talent needed to do something well.
 Almost any skill can be learned or improved with determination and practice.
 Mentors coach and instruct learners in the practice and process of gaining competence and excellence in their performance.

 Ladder 5: Knowledge